Polymer 3D Printing vs. Vacuum Casting

 First, a digital design is brought to life using CAD software.
 This design is then processed by slicing software which interprets it into layers for the 3D printer to follow.
 Next, the 3D printer creates the part layer by layer, following the prepared instructions.
 Finally, the part generally needs post-processing, including support removal, sanding, or painting.

-Vacuum casting relies on molds to create detailed parts.
+The vacuum casting process relies on molds to create detailed parts.

-First, a master pattern is created using conventional machining or 3D printing.
-The master pattern is encased in silicone, forming a mold.
+First, a master pattern is created.
+The master pattern is encased in silicone, forming a silicone mold.
 Next, the mold is then filled with a material.
+The material fills the mold cavity, ensuring the final part takes on the precise shape and details of the master pattern.
 Once hardened, the mold is removed, revealing the cast part.
 The mold can be reused approximately 20 times before a new mold is needed.

 Start Your Manufacturing Project with MakerVerse